 Washer Temperature Guide: Which Settings For Best Results

-Don’t worry, I know how you feel.
+You’re not alone!
 Selecting the right water temperature can be a bit challenging.
 After all, making the wrong choice can result in damaged and dirty clothes.

 To choose the right water temperature for your washer, consider that hot water is ideal for tough stains and dirt, while cold water is better for delicate fabrics and bright colors.
-Warm water is a great middle ground, offering effective cleaning power while still protecting your clothes.
+Warm water is a great middle ground, offering effective cleaning power while protecting your clothes.

-Difference Between Washer Temperatures
+Difference Between Washer Water Temperatures

 Hot Water